“Wonderful. I was sorry to see it end. How they could get such a high quality group of performers in such a small venue is amazing.”

 “I would like to thank BCO for being the most genuine, and fun-loving company in the Bay Area.
 I wouldn’t have the opportunities I have today if it were not for this gem of an opera company.
 I cannot thank them enough for giving me a chance to perform the glorious music of Giuseppe Verdi!
 It’s been truly humbling and I am forever grateful.”

-Your contribution to BCO will help us to continue to offer stipends to artists who are working hard to sustain this beautiful and compelling art form.
+Your contribution to BCO will help us to continue to pay artists who are working hard to sustain this beautiful and compelling art form.

 Hi!
 My name is Johnnie Conner, and I’m a sophomore at Diablo Valley College.
 I was first introduced to opera by Ms. O’Malley this past summer, and was absolutely delighted to try something new.
 Being able to work with her, and her company, has been an excellent experience for me, and I look forward to my next chance on stage!